swedgwood/protonbird/README.md

-# Protonbird: Better Proton Bridge Integration for Thunderbird
+# Thunderbird Addon: Proton Mail Label Support

 **WIP!
 Definitely nowhere near finished, proceed at your own risk!**

 Support versions:
 - Thunderbird 102

-Features:
+This extension allows you to use Thunderbird's tag features to interact with existing Proton Mail labels.

-- Currently the only planned feature is to have Proton Mail's labels show up as tags on Thunderbird by creating tags for each subfolder under `Labels/`, and syncing the state of labelled mail with Thunderbird tags.
+Proton Bridge represents labels as subfolders under the `/Labels/` folder, i.e. if you have a label called `Receipt`, there will be a folder called `/Labels/Receipt`.
+If you add this label to a message, then in Thunderbird this message will exist both in it's original location (i.e. Inbox, Archive, or whatever folder you have it in) as well as within the `/Labels/<label name>` folder.
+This is annoying, and Thunderbird supports a native form of labelling called 'tags', so this extension simply creates tags for each label, and syncs the state of those tags with the state of labels.

 ## Development env